marchage/tarotmoji/README.md

 > - [ ] Move the Tarot data into a GraphQL database, or port it elsewhere and make API calls against it
 > - [x] Change the One Card page to change only when the date changes so that it's a true "Daily Reading".
 More cool: save the date in Application Settings and test against that
 > - [x] Find a way to store cards and retrieve them.
-> - [ ] Find a way for a Querant to make notes about various readings and their dates
+> - [ ] Find a way for a Querent to make notes about various readings and their dates

 ### Own Additions

-To this list I have added the following, some in Dutch:
+To this list I have added the following:

-- [x] incorporate more animation and/or use standard components
+- [x] standards & animations: incorporate more animation and/or use standard native script ui components
 - [x] moduled store
-- [x] maak de tarot werking realistischer door een maximum aantal keer kijken toetestaan voor deze ongeldig wordt en wordt verwijderd
+- [x] looking at it, breaks it: make reading more tarot-like by allowing a maximum number of views or inspections of the card reading elements before the drawn cards get invalidated (=change).
-- [x] goede tijds ondersteuning (maar minder groot dan moment.js)
+- [x] air-travel supported: good time and timezone support, while not immediately incorporating moment.js (because of its size for example).
-- [ ] voeg meer info mogelijkheden toe met uitleg of verwijzingen wellicht
+- [ ] help-indicators: add more info possibilities with explanation, or references perhaps
-- [ ] maak lastige termen klikbaar
+- [ ] dictionary: make "difficult" term clickable
-- [ ] voeg ondersteuning voor Chinees toe
+- [ ] i18n: add Chinese language support

 Some of these are not checked but have indeed been examined and are already half-way finished.